 will give you something like:

-Current subPaths (Repo Files) from Deployment
+Current subPaths (Repo Files) From Deployment

 will give you something like:

-doesn’t allow outputting the keys of a map object.
-To get around this, I needed to use yq
+This was actually more complicated that first thought, mainly because yq doesn't allow outputting the keys of a map object.
+To get around this, I needed to use yq to output the data section, followed by jq to output the keys.
+The end result is:

-NOTE: the Docker commands can be replaced with the binary commands if you have yq and jq installed locally
+NOTE: the Docker commands can be replaced with the binary commands if you have yq and jq installed locally.

 Creating the Deployment Patch